vyadh/teamcity-deployment-dashboard/README.md

   2. Copy the resulting `deployment-dashboard.zip` file to `<TeamCityData>/plugins/`
   3. Reload the plugin from TeamCity the Plugin List or restart it

+If there is an error running `build.sh` such as `Cannot autolaunch D-Bus without X11 $DISPLAY` remove `DOCKER_BUILDKIT=1` from this script the first time it's run.

-While this method is simple, it's quite slow even after the first run because Gradle has a very cold start when run from a Docker image, particularly downloading dependencies.
-PRs to make Gradle better use the Docker cache very welcome.
+While this method is fairly simple, it's quite slow even after the first run because Gradle has a very cold start when run from a Docker image, and has to download dependencies on every build.
+PRs to force Gradle to make better use the Docker cache very welcome!

 A much quicker build cycle is to install NPM and Gradle locally, and do the equivalent of the Dockerfile instructions on the host.
 This makes builds run in